Patrick2003/Namensfinder/README.md

 # Namensfinder

-Application for finding a baby's name.
+Application which helps you to find a baby's name.